-Our intent is to provide detailed, objective, actionable, and consistent feedback to students and their teachers, in order to help them strategize on how to improve specific aspects of each student’s writing.
+Our intent is to provide objective, actionable, and consistent feedback to students and their teachers to help them strategize on how to improve specific aspects of the students’ writing.
 The goal is to give time back to teachers so they can focus on individual student needs and use class time to reflect on, discuss, and even debate good student writing.

 How do I submit essays?